3. Overview

 Delete selected contour

-delete button in countour list command bar
+delete button in contour list command bar

 Copy selected contour

-copy buttons in countour list command bar
+copy buttons in contour list command bar

 Move selected contour